mohandast52/medium-scrapper/README.md

 > medium makes ajax request on a scroll, so I was not able to use
 > the traditional idea of paginations.

-## I haven't
-* I gave a shot on scrapping every comments of each blog too, but if the comments are lengthy, the user has to click on read more and ajax request was made.
-So for every comment, it would take a lot of time on automation.

-* Also, i didn't understand storing every blog in the database.